 Cons: Ad-Block Doesn’t Work with Pop-Ups

 The Verdict: Well, you cannot compromise other features just because you want to block ads.
-In that case, Opera Browser for Android is a perfect choice.
+In that case, the Opera Browser for Android is a perfect choice.
 You have almost every feature you need, along with extra ones like Offline Pages.
 When compared to some so-called ad-blocking browsers out there, Opera does an incredible job.

 Check Out Opera Browser (Free)